-If someone comes down with chickenpox, they are contagious after just one or two days, which is before they have a visible rash.
-But taking precautions and improving hygiene can help to avoid infecting others.
+If someone becomes infected with chickenpox, they are contagious after just 1 or 2 days, which is before they have any visible rash.
+But taking precautions and paying attention to hygiene can help to avoid infecting others.
 Although chickenpox is unpleasant, it rarely has any serious consequences in children who are otherwise healthy.
 But it may become more severe in newborns and adults, as well as people who have a weakened immune system.

-If you get chickenpox you feel generally ill at first: It causes aching muscles and headache, and your body temperature rises.
+If you get chickenpox you feel generally ill at first.
+It causes muscle pain and headache, and your body temperature rises.
 The itchy rash typical of chickenpox develops next, usually on your face and torso first, and later spreading to your scalp, arms and legs.
 Sometimes mucous membranes and the genitals are also affected.
 The extreme itching is often the main problem, making it hard to sleep.
-Adults who have chickenpox may not develop a rash, or it may not spread over the body in the same way as it does in children.
+Adults who have chickenpox may not develop a rash, or it may not spread over their body in the same way as it does in children.

-The fever lasts three to five days, but is rarely higher than 39 °C (about 102 °F).
+The fever lasts 3 to 5 days, but is rarely higher than 39 °C (about 102 °F).
 The rash starts as small red spots and bumps, which then turn into blisters.
-The blisters contain clear fluid which later turns cloudy.
-They eventually dry up after a few days.
+The blisters contain clear fluid that later turns cloudy.
+They dry up after a few days.
 Scabs form and soon fall off.
-It usually takes about three to five days for the blisters to heal.
+It usually takes about 3 to 5 days for the blisters to heal.
 Because the blisters on the skin are in different stages of development at any given time, their distribution is sometimes described as a “starry sky.”
-The total numbers of blisters that develop varies widely from person to person.
+The total numbers of blisters varies widely from person to person.

 Baby with a typical chickenpox rash.
 Below: Development of a chickenpox blister

 Chickenpox is caused by the varicella-zoster virus, which is one of the herpes viruses.
 These viruses spread from one person to another through droplets or direct contact.
-When someone who is contagious breathes, coughs, sneezes or speaks, very fine droplets of saliva are released into the air.
+When someone who is contagious breathes, coughs, sneezes or speaks, tiny droplets of saliva are released into the air.
 Chickenpox is usually spread when people breathe in those droplets.
 Fluid from inside the blisters is also contagious if they break open or are scratched off.
-Almost any contact with someone who has chickenpox can cause infection – unless you are either vaccinated or have already had chickenpox yourself.
+Almost any contact with someone who has chickenpox leads to infection – unless you are either vaccinated or have already had chickenpox yourself.

-Chickenpox is most likely to affect preschool and school-age children between the ages of two and ten.
+Chickenpox is most likely to affect preschool and school-age children between the ages of 2 and 10.
 Older children or adults who haven’t been vaccinated can also become infected if they didn’t have chickenpox when they were younger.

-After being infected, it usually takes about two weeks for symptoms to start.
-They may also start a lot sooner or later, though.
+After being infected, it usually takes about two weeks for the symptoms to start.
 The first symptoms may already appear one week after infection, but it can take as long as three weeks too (incubation period).
 In most children chickenpox goes away again within two weeks.

 Chickenpox: Outlook and infectious period

 Adults who come down with chickenpox often have a more difficult time than children.
-The disease may last longer and make them feel much more ill.
-The risk of developing complications is also higher in adults than it is in children.
+The disease may last longer and make them feel more ill.
+The risk of developing complications is also higher in adults.

-If you have already had chickenpox once, you are immune for life.
+If you have already had chickenpox once, you are immune to it for life.
 So you can only get it once.

-Breaking the itchy blisters open by scratching them may cause a bacterial infection in the skin or leave scars.
+Breaking the itchy blisters open by scratching them may lead to a bacterial infection in the skin and leave scars.
 The risk of scarring is lowest if the scabs just fall off on their own.
 The amount of scarring will also depend on the size of the blisters.

-The virus can lead to pneumonia in adults with very severe cases of chickenpox.
+The virus can also lead to pneumonia in adults with very severe cases of chickenpox.
 Very rarely the viruses may attack the central nervous system, resulting in meningitis or encephalitis.
-The risk is greater for people with a weakened immune system, for instance due to cancer, AIDS or another serious disease.
+The risk of this happening is greater in people with a weakened immune system, for instance due to cancer, AIDS or another serious disease.

 Once chickenpox has gone away, the varicella-zoster viruses are inactive but they stay in the body.
-Many years later the viruses may become active again, leading to shingles.
+The viruses may become active again many years later, leading to shingles.
 This condition causes a skin rash that can be very painful.
 It is most common in older people and people who have a weakened immune system.
-Adults with shingles can infect other people who are not immune to the virus.
+Adults with shingles can infect others who are not immune to the virus.
 Those people then develop chickenpox.